slazav/graphene/graphene/Readme.md

 not `../temperature` for your dataset.
 Currently all subfolders have to be created manually.

 Data are stored as a set of sorted key-value pairs.
-Key is time in milliseconds (64-bit unsigned integer), counted from 1970-01-01 UTC.
+Key is a timestamp, a pair of 32-bit unsigned integers: one is a number of seconds counted from 1970-01-01 UTC, and another is a nanosecond fraction.
+Duplicated timestamps are not allowed, but user can choose what to do with duplicates (see -D option of the graphene program): replace -- replace the old record (default), skip    -- skip the new record if timestamp already exists, error   -- skip the new record and return error message sshift  -- increase time by 1 second step until it will be possible
-Duplicated time values are allowed (but can not be correctly shown now).
+            to put the record (no loss of data) nsshift -- same, but with nanosecosd steps.

-Value can contain an array if numbers of arbitrary length (data columns) or some text.
+Value can contain an array of numbers of arbitrary length (data columns) or some text.
 The data format can be chosen during the database creation.
 Possible variants are: TEXT, INT8, UINT8, INT16, UINT16, INT32, UINT32, INT64, UINT64, FLOAT, DOUBLE.

-Records with 8-bit keys are reserved for database information, for example the data format and database description.
+Records with 8-bit keys are reserved for database information: data format, database version, description.
 Records with 16-bit keys are reserved for arbitrary user data.
 These records are not affected by regular get/put commands.

 ### Known problems